frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 # Tokenomics

+**Capacity is currently under development - more details will be released soon.**

 The Frequency mainnet token is called FRQCY.
 Frequency also utilizes [Capacity](#capacity), an alternative to using tokens to perform certain types of transactions.
 See the [Capacity](Capacity.md) page for more detailed information.
-In this document, the economics of the FRQCY token, it's functionality in the Frequency network, and the supply and demand dynamics are outlined.

-The Rococo Testnet token is notated as XRQCY - this token is only for testing and holds no value.
+The [Frequency Rococo Testnet](../Networks/Overview.md) token is notated as XRQCY - this token is only for testing and holds no value.

 ## Goals:

 Frequency aims to accomplish two goals:

 * **To establish different classes of transactions:** Prioritize data-focused transactions centered around creating and sourcing new data.
-* **To become a force of democratization amongst a decentralized social network:** Distributing Capacity to users for delegation to Providers
+* **To become a force of democratization amongst a decentralized social network:** Distributing Capacity to users for delegation to Providers.

 ## FRQCY Token & Capacity